embercsi/ember-csi-operator/README.md

 $ oc create -f deploy/install.yaml
 ```

+## Create a Custom Resource File
-## The Custom Resource File is a yaml file that configures the Ember CSI driver.
+The Custom Resource File is a yaml file that configures the Ember CSI driver.
 Details such as unique name, driver backend-specific information and files are specified here.
 ### Example CR file.
 ```
 apiVersion: "ember-csi.io/v1alpha1"